The following guide will give you the tips you need to write an outstanding summary statement for your resume by showing you:

 Tips for writing a summary statement

-Up to 75% of recruiters use an Applicant Tracking System (ATS) to review applicants, according to Select Software Reviews.
+In fac, up to 75% of recruiters use an Applicant Tracking System (ATS) to review applicants, according to Select Software Reviews.

 Below are tips that can give you a more organized summary and help you impress any software.